Flowerhorn Fish – Species Profile & Facts

 Basically, almost any fish that are not smaller than the flowerhorn fish and have a similar temperament to them.

-Avoid smaller fish that move fast, as they can be harmed by flowerhorns and also make sure that you do not overstock the tank (put too many fish in there).
+Avoid smaller fish that move fast, as they can be harmed by flowerhorns.
+Also make sure that you do not overstock the tank (put too many fish in there).

 Flowerhorn Common Diseases and Treatment